 View trusted insights from KidsHealth.org, the No. 1 most-viewed health site for children, created by the experts at Nemours.

-The good news is that for most kids with asthma, it can be well controlled — sometimes so well that flare-ups are rare.
+The good news for most kids with asthma is that it can be controlled — sometimes so well that flare-ups are rare.

-For many families, the learning process is the hardest part of controlling asthma.
+The learning process can be the hardest part of controlling asthma.
 Between diagnosis and good control, there's much to learn and a lot to do.

 Don't be surprised or discouraged if your child has flare-ups while learning to control asthma.
 Asthma control can take a little time and energy to master, but is worth the effort!

-How long it takes to get asthma under control depends on a child's age, the severity of symptoms, how often flare-ups occur, and how willing and able the family is to follow a doctor's prescribed treatment plan.
+How long it takes to get asthma under control depends on a child's age, the severity of symptoms, how often flare-ups happen, and how willing and able the family is to follow a doctor's treatment plan.

 All kids need a doctor-prescribed asthma action plan to control symptoms and flare-ups.

-Triggers — things that can irritate airways and lead to an asthma flare-up — can vary from season to season and as kids get older.
+Triggers — things that can irritate airways and lead to an asthma flare-up — can change from season to season and as kids get older.
 Common triggers include:

-At home, a peak flow meter — a handheld tool that measures breathing ability — can be used.
+At home, a peak flow meter — a handheld tool that measures breathing ability — might be used.
 When peak flow readings drop, it's a sign of increasing airway inflammation.
 The peak flow meter can detect even subtle airway inflammation and obstruction — even when a child feels fine.
-In some cases, it can detect drops in peak flow readings 2 to 3 days before a flare-up occurs, providing plenty of time to treat and prevent it.
+In some cases, it can detect drops in peak flow readings 2 to 3 days before a flare-up, providing plenty of time to treat and prevent it.

-During the first stages of treatment, the doctor usually will have a child take a series of peak flow readings for a period of time.
-The readings help to establish a child's baseline PEFR, or peak expiratory flow rate — a personal best during a time with few symptoms.
-After establishing a baseline, readings should be taken at least once a day so they can be compared with the baseline.
+If a doctor feels that a peak flow meter can be helpful, he or she will have a child take a series of peak flow readings for a period of time during the first stages of treatment.
+The readings help set a child's baseline PEFR, or peak expiratory flow rate — a personal best during a time with few symptoms.
+Afterward, readings should be taken as recommended and compared with the baseline.

 Another way to know when a flare-up is brewing is to look for early warning signs (EWS).
-EWS are little changes that signal medication adjustments might be needed (as directed in a child's individual asthma action plan) to prevent a flare-up.
-EWS can help to detect a flare-up hours or even a day before the appearance of obvious symptoms (such as wheezing and coughing).
+EWS are little changes that signal medicine adjustments might be needed (as directed in a child's individual asthma action plan) to prevent a flare-up.
+EWS can help to detect a flare-up hours or even a day before obvious symptoms (such as wheezing and coughing) start.
 Kids can develop changes in appearance, mood, or breathing, or they'll complain of "feeling funny" in some way.